-Corporate costs are costs incurred in managing the Company and its subsidiaries and certain company-wide strategic investments.
-They increased in the year due to increased Pension one off costs (Defined Benefit Pension Scheme closure and Guaranteed Minimum Pension equalisation).
+Corporate costs are costs incurred in managing the Group and its subsidiaries and certain group-wide strategic investments.
+The increase in the year is primarily due to a headcount increase during the year and a higher level of charitable giving.